-The Black Press Research Collective (BPRC) is an interdisciplinary group of scholars committed to generating digital scholarship about the historical and contemporary role of black newspapers in Africa and the African Diasporas.
+The Black Press Research Collective (BPRC) is dedicated to generating digital scholarship and archiving the Black Press to preserve the significance of the historical and contemporary role of black newspapers in Africa and the African Diasporas.

 BPRC also serves as a repository/archive for the storage, analysis, digitization and distribution of material on the study of a global black press.
 In this regard, the Black Metropolis Research Consortium Survey (BMRC) serves as a model.
 The BPRC will serve as a “second space” for documentation of materials about black newspapers that are difficult to identify and locate with more traditional research methodology.

 Finally, BPRC is dedicated to encouraging and training new generations of scholars in the study of black newspapers and their significance in African Diasporic communities.

 Because of the distinctive nature and role of newspapers in the Diaspora, the Collective’s work primarily focuses on these publications but offer some resources and scholarship on magazines.

 To contact BPRC administrators and members or submit entries for the Resources page, send an email to firstname.lastname@example.org.